 Does Hemp Oil Show Up on Drug Tests?

-Barry Sample from Quest Diagnostics, largest drug test administrator in USA, the test used physically doesn't search for the CBD substance but instead looks for a compound produced through human body after absorbing THC.
+Barry Sample from Quest Diagnostics, largest drug test administrator in USA, the test used physically for search for a compound produced through human body after absorbing THC.

 Does CBD Oil Show Up on Drug Tests?